June 25, 2020

 Concrete poles are heavy and more challenging to handle than traditional wooden poles.
 The companies we work with who have used concrete poles tell us that the significantly greater weight of these poles brings new requirements in terms of transportation and lifting equipment plus new challenges in conducting a safe and efficient installation process.
 As a result, the cost of the pole and the installation cost increase significantly, also, it is worth noting that these poles cannot be easily climbed.
 The conductivity of steel reinforcement inside the pole is also a significant issue for many power distribution companies.

-Lineman climbing wooden utility pole to carry out maintenance
+Lineman climbing wooden utility pole

 Environmental Impact